AthenaDecisionSystems/athena-owl-demos/docs/miniloan.md

 # IBM Miniloan ODM demonstration with Agent

+???+ Info "Version"
+    Created 06.2024

 ## Goals

 The Miniloan application is part of the IBM Operational Decision Management product and [tutorial](https://www.ibm.com/docs/en/odm/8.12.0?topic=rules-tutorials).
-The goal of this demonstration is to illustrate how unstructured query in natural language can be decomposed and call to decision service to get a loan application pre-approved can be done with Owl Framework.
+The goal of this hybrid AI demonstration is to illustrate how unstructured query in natural language can be decomposed using a LLM to identify parameters to call the loan application decision serviceand how to do it with the Owl Framework.

-The questions that are tested and validated are:
+The end-user's questions that are tested and validated are:

-* What is the credit score of Robert Smith?
+* **What is the credit score of Robert Smith?**: this will demonstrate call to a backend CRM database.
-* My client robert smith wants to borrow $1,000,000 for 180 months  with a yearly repayment of $60,000 do you think it is possible?
+* **My client robert smith wants to borrow $1,000,000 for 180 months  with a yearly repayment of $60,000 do you think it is possible?**: will illustrate the call to the miniloan ruleapp using the loan parameters extracted by the LLM.
-* One of our client, Jean Martin, wants a loan for $300,000 for a duration of 180 months and a yearly repayment of $40,000 do we approve it?
+* **One of our client, Jean Martin, wants a loan for $300,000 for a duration of 180 months and a yearly repayment of $40,000 do we approve it?**, just to demonstrate that different rules apply.

 ## Architecture